 Psychiatry and Mental Health Services

-Behavioral and mental health problems can happen to any person, regardless of his or her age, gender, race or income.
+Mental health problems can happen to any person, regardless of his or her age, gender, race or income.
 Mental illness is a disorder of the brain and, like other disorders that affect organs, is not the result of a personal weakness, lack of character or poor parenting.

 Mental illnesses, such as depression, anxiety disorders, mood instability, and other psychiatric disorders, can disrupt a person’s thinking, emotions, moods and ability to relate to others.
 One in five adults will have a mental illness severe enough to require treatment during his or her lifetime, and many more will have emotional and mental health problems that prevent them from fully enjoying their lives.